 The final video in the playlist above goes into the history of Gnocchi.

 Potato Gnocchi is the cheapest and easiest to make at home.
 Because the recipe does not include eggs, Potato Gnocchi is the perfect balance between comfort food and a surprisingly light pasta dish.

 It also happens to be my Italian Mother-in-law’s (aka Mammotta) recipe.

 Learning to Make Gnocchi in Italy

 In 2012, my now Husband brought me home to Italy for the first time.
-During this trip, his Mom (aka Mammotta) taught me how to make the lightest, fluffiest Gnocchi I’ve ever had.
-Potato Gnocchi without eggs!
+During this trip, his Mom (aka Mammotta) taught me how to make the lightest, fluffiest Gnocchi ever.

-At the time we could barely speak to each other due to a language barrier.
-Thankfully, food and love translate and Mammotta patiently demonstrated how she makes Gnocchi.
+At the time, we could barely speak to each other due to a language barrier.
+Thankfully, food and love translate, and Mammotta patiently demonstrated how she makes Gnocchi.